Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 organised by medical students.

-If you're gonna pretend to shoot him, shoot him.
+If you're going to pretend to shoot them.

 It is real blood though.